 Being stuck indoors it can be easy to pass on the shower or some minor exercise or even brushing your teeth, don’t do it.
 Self-care allows us to feel reinvigorated which goes a long way to our mental health.

 I have found that some form of exercise does wonders for our mental health whether it’s going for a walk, Gyms are currently out unless you have a home gym so do it.
 Be consistent if you can each day do it you will feel better for it.

 Picking up a good book does wonders for me as I get lost in a good book full of adventure and mystery using our imagination.

-The list can go on and on of all the ways those suffer with mental health in our current health crisis can cope as we all have our own.
-I know what makes me tick and I am sure you know what makes you tick, so lets work together to stay safe, stay sane in these times when we stuck inside not only protecting ourselves but others due to COVID-19.
+The list can go on and one of all the ways those suffering from mental health in our current pandemic can cope as we all have our own.
+I know what makes me tick and I am sure you know what makes you tick, so let’s work together to stay safe, stay sane in these times when we stuck inside not only protecting ourselves but others due to COVID-19.
 Wishing everyone good health during these times.

 How are you coping with your mental illness during the pandemic?
 Share your experiences and #TellYourStory with MyNeedToLive

 Whether you want to grow your skills, get picked up by an employer who needs your specific knowledge, earn more qualifications for your CV, or some combination of the three, the My Need to Live community is here to support you.Join the platform

 The My Need to Live Support Directory is a resource created by us to help 16 – 24 year olds find the help, support, organisation or practitioner you need to help them with their wellbeing when they need it.Support directory